Faeq al-Mir arrest controversy: Aftermath

 Deeming the charges against him "politically motivated", Human Rights Watch called for al-Mir's immediate release.
 The organization included his arrest in the Syrian section of its 2008 World Report, a human rights assessment.
 Amnesty International judged al-Mir a "prisoner of conscience" and called for "his immediate and unconditional release."
 Atallah — speaking to NOW Lebanon, a Lebanese newspaper — praised al-Mir's human-rights activism and commented "arresting someone for a phone call is unheard of... every free and democratic Lebanese citizen is in solidarity with [Mir] and his comrades, and they demand that he is set free along with all the political prisoners in Syria.”

 According to NOW Lebanon, al-Mir's indictment implied that "any support for March 14 – the ruling parliamentary majority in Lebanon – is tantamount to treason," a precedent that was "portentous for the future of Lebanese-Syrian relations or for the revitalization of democracy inside of Syria."
 In a letter smuggled out of Adra Prison and published by a Lebanese newspaper, al-Mir and five other imprisoned activists denounced the "repressive climate" in their country and wrote "Our situation as prisoners of conscience is part ... of the crisis of public freedoms and human rights in Syria, which started with the state of emergency imposed 44 years ago."

 Al-Mir was released from prison on July 13, 2008 after spending a year and a half in prison.

 During the Syrian Uprising

-Faeq al-Mir became actively involved in the Syrian uprising (2011–present) right from the beginning.
+Faeq al-Mir became actively involved in the Syrian Revolution right from the beginning.
 As a result, he went into hiding in Ghouta near Damascus to avoid arrest by the security agencies of the Syrian government.
 However, on Monday October 7, 2013, he was arrested during a visit to the city of Damascus.

 Faeq al-Mir is known among supporters of the Syrian opposition with the title "al-e'mem" (Levantine Arabic: العميم, meaning "the uncle") in recognition for his lifelong political activism against the dictatorship of Al-Assad family in Syria.